ar1st0crat/NWaves/README.md

 Planned:

 - [ ] sound synthesis (wavetable, ADSR, etc.)
+- [ ] more sound effects (Reverb, Vibrato, Chorus, Flanger, etc.)
 - [ ] more transforms (CQT, DWT, Mellin, Hartley, Haar, Hadamard)
 - [ ] more operations (adaptive filtering, Gabor filter)
-- [ ] more feature extraction (MIR descriptors and lots of others)
-- [ ] more sound effects (Reverb, Vibrato, Chorus, Flanger, etc.)

 ## Philosophy of NWaves

 NWaves was initially intended for research, visualizing and teaching basics of DSP and sound programming.
 All algorithms are coded in C# as simple as possible and were first designed mostly for offline processing (now some online methods are also available).
-It doesn't mean, though, that the library could be used only in toy projects; yes, it's not written in C++ or Asm, but it's not that *very* slow for many purposes either.
+It doesn't mean, though, that the library could be used only in toy projects; yes, it's not written in C/C++ or Asm, but it's not that *very* slow for many purposes either.

 ## Quickstart